-- For any application requiring fail safe performance - Where prohibited by law - Certificates for electronic signatures should only be used by natural persons whereas certificates for Electronic Seals should only be used by legal persons - Certificates issued under the NAESB WEQ PKI shall never be used for performing either of the following functions: - Any transaction or data transfer that may result in imprisonment if compromised or falsified.

-Any transaction or data transfer deemed illegal under federal law
+- For any application requiring fail safe performanceFor any application or mechanism where issues with the certificate could cause a safety risk (e.g. human or environmental risk) - Where prohibited by law - Certificates for electronic signatures should only be used by natural persons whereas certificates for Electronic Seals should only be used by legal persons - Certificates issued under the NAESB WEQ PKI shall never be used for performing either of the following functions: - Any transaction or data transfer that may result in imprisonment if compromised or falsified. - \circ $\;$ Any transaction or data transfer deemed illegal under federal law